getpelican/pelican-plugins/Readme.rst

 Panorama                  Creates charts from posts metadata

+Replacer                  Replace a text of a generated HTML

 Representative image      Extracts a representative image (i.e, featured image) from the article's summary or content

 Share post                Creates share URLs of article